Dreaming381/Latios-Framework-Documentation/Kinemation Animation and Rendering/Kinemation Troubleshooting Guide.md

 Optimized skeletons will not render correctly if their buffers are not initialized.
 But unlike the previous types, the issue can be resolved directly in the `OptimizedSkeletonAspect` API.
 Simply call `ForceInitialize()` and the aspect will be corrected and ready for use.
+Beginning in 0.11.2, this is invoked automatically if the transform systems see the optimized skeleton prior to `KinemationBindingReactiveSystem`.

 *If you encounter issues with initialization or struggle to apply the suggested fixes, feel free to discuss in the Latios Framework Discord.
 It is very likely